 Many houseplants tolerate low light, but ZZ plant has exceptional tolerance.
 It is naturally a very slow-growing plant and when placed in a site that has limited natural light, it will seem to maintain its size and shape for months.
 In a growing spot with a few hours of bright light (avoid direct sunlight as it can harm foliage), ZZ plant should show visible growth over the course of a couple of months.

-ZZ plant grows well in any well-drained peat- or bark-based potting mix.
+A peat- or bark-based potting mix works well for ZZ plant.
 It will grow in a nursery container for many months before requiring repotting.
 If you do need to repot, place the plant in a container that is only slightly larger than the container you are transferring it from.
 A sign that ZZ plant needs to move to a larger container is when the roots begin to circle around the inside of the container.

 It is important to note that ZZ plant is considered poisonous to humans and pets if ingested.
 Keep it out of reach of children and pets.